 It is important to consider how the member of staff and the support partner feel about handling the incident.

-It can be very upsetting but they should remember that they are not responsible for actions the claimant might take or if they decide not to seek help.
+It can be very upsetting, but they should remember that they are not responsible for the actions that the claimant might take or if they decide not to seek help.
 Encouraging the claimant to seek help or by calling the emergency services is all that can be reasonably expected of them.

 Some people will be affected differently.
-They may need some time off work or wish to receive the independent, confidential counselling services available under the Employee Assistance Programme (EAP)
+They may need some time off work or wish to take advantage of the independent and confidential counselling services available under the Employee Assistance Programme (EAP).

-The EAP helpline: 0800 028 8763, is available 24 hours a day, 365 days a year and all calls are free of charge from landlines.
-There is no limit to the number of calls that can be made to the helpline.
+The EAP helpline is: 0800 028 8763 and is available 24 hours a day, 365 days a year.
+All calls are free of charge from landlines and there is no limit to the number of calls that can be made.

-The EAP also has a management support service to help a line manager deal with these conversations with their members of staff.
+The EAP also has a management support service to help line managers to deal with these conversations with their members of staff.